stefanbylund/zxnext_level9/compilation/games.md

 ## Multiple choice games

+Level 9 published three multiple choice games; they were not so much adventures as interactive stories in which the player was presented with a series of choices that could affect the progress of the game to a greater or lesser extent.
+The first such game was The Archers for Mosaic Publishing; the second, also for Mosaic and published in the same year (1985), was an adaptation of The Secret Diary of Adrian Mole, the first instalment in Sue Townsend's hugely popular series.
+The final game of this type was another Adrian Mole book adaptation, this time based on the similarly popular Growing Pains sequel.
+This was not published by Mosaic, however, but rather by Virgin.

 ### The Archers

 If they put you in charge of The Archers, how would you change life in Ambridge?